Dancing Stars (Bulgarian TV series)

-Dancing Stars is the Bulgarian adaptation of the BBC Worldwide format Dancing With The Stars.
+Dancing Stars is the Bulgarian version of the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
 The first season of the show started on 22 September 2008 and was aired on bTV.
 The first season of the show was hosted by Radost Draganova and Todor Kolev.
 It aired from Monday to Thursday with two live shows, on Monday (main show) and Thursday (results show) and two background episodes on Tuesday and Wednesday.
-Dancing stars 1 was produced by Old School Productions and proved to be a huge success reaching an average audience share of over 40%, beating Nova Television's Big Brother 4.
+Dancing Stars 1 was produced by Old School Productions and proved to be a huge success reaching an average audience share of over 40%, beating Nova Television's Big Brother 4.

 It is also called Dancing Stars on Austrian television and draws a comparable audience.